Millet Radish Soup & Rasna Soup

 • Rasna Soup (Rasam) — fiery, sour, and pungent.
 It stimulates Agni (digestive fire), clears mucus, and awakens the system when sluggishness or congestion sets in.

-In this Part 1, we’ll go deep into the qualities of both soups and share the full Millet Soup recipe.
-In Part 2, you’ll get the complete Rasna Soup recipe with the full video so you can cook along with us.
+In this we’ll go deep into the qualities of both soups and share the full Millet Soup recipe.
+You’ll get the complete Rasna Soup recipe with the full video so you can cook along with us.

 \